 Being involved in an accident that leads to catastrophic injuries is a traumatic experience, and many victims struggle with post-traumatic stress disorder in addition to their physical injuries.
-Victims and their families suffer significantly, as they have to adjust their way of life to accommodate catastrophic injuries both during recovery and afterward when the victim cannot return to life as it was before the accident.
+Victims and their families suffer as they have to adjust their way of life to accommodate catastrophic injuries during recovery and afterward when the victim cannot return to life as before the accident.

 Filing a Catastrophic Injury Claim

-Although the last thing you or your family members want to do after a catastrophic accident is fill out paperwork, it’s best to start working on filing a claim as soon as possible.
-Victims have two years from the date of their accident to file a personal injury claim, per Nevada’s statute of limitations.
-Filing a claim can be a lengthy and confusing process, so it’s important to begin the process as soon as you are physically able.
+Although the last thing you or your family members want to do after a catastrophic accident is to fill out paperwork, it’s best to start working on filing a claim as soon as possible.
+According to Nevada’s statute of limitations, victims have two years from their accident to file a personal injury claim.
+Filing a claim can be lengthy and confusing, so it’s essential to begin the process as soon as possible.

-Contacting a catastrophic injury lawyer shortly after your accident can also ensure that you have another pair of eyes on your paperwork and deadlines, so you don’t have to worry about your claim being thrown out due to missed pieces of information or due dates.
+Contacting a catastrophic injury lawyer in Las Vegas shortly after your accident can also ensure that you have another pair of eyes on your paperwork and deadlines, so you don’t have to worry about your claim being thrown out due to missed information or due dates.